Revolver: Special Edition: Content

 The remixed and expanded edition of Revolver was released on 28 October 2022.
 The editions include a five-CD or four-LP/one 7-inch-EP super deluxe set, containing the half-speed remastered original album in both stereo and mono, demos and sessions, the EP, and a 100-page book; a deluxe edition, featuring an abridged 40-page book, the new stereo mix, session highlights, and stereo mixes of the singles; and standard digital, CD, and vinyl releases.
 Following the announcement of these editions in September, a preview of the 2022 mix of "Taxman" was released on Spotify and iTunes.
+The new mixes of the original album tracks, as well as of "Paperback Writer" and "Rain", were also released on streaming services in Dolby Atmos.

 The 100-page book features a foreword by Paul McCartney; an introduction by Giles Martin; an essay by Questlove; and track notes by author Kevin Howlett.
-The book is illustrated with images of handwritten lyrics, tape boxes, and recording sheets, as well as 1966 print ads and extracts from the graphic novel, Revolver 50.
-Birth of an Icon, written and illustrated by Klaus Voormann.
+The book is illustrated with images of handwritten lyrics, tape boxes, and recording sheets, as well as 1966 print ads and extracts from the graphic novel, Revolver 50: Birth of an Icon, written and illustrated by Klaus Voormann.

 Along with the restoration of the original album artwork by Voormann, the record sleeve that holds the session outtakes features Robert Freeman's proposed cover design, featuring the heads of the Beatles in a psychedelic circle.